 BA, BFA, BIE, and BMS students are advised to contact instructors if unable to complete exams or other graded work because of short-term illness or for other reasons, and arrange to make up missed work according to written guidelines given at the start of the course.
 See Grading Practices.
 Students also have the right to request Academic Concession from Arts Academic Advising.

 Deferred Standing may be granted when a student has a valid reason for not completing course requirements as scheduled.
-Students granted deferred standing in Winter Session courses must complete all outstanding course requirements no later than August 23 following.
-Students granted Deferred Standing in Summer Session courses must complete all outstanding work no later than December 25 following.
 Students granted deferred standing are responsible for making satisfactory arrangements with their instructors for completion of outstanding course requirements.
 If a student fails to complete deferred requirements by the dates specified, the deferred standing will be replaced with a grade or standing that reflects requirements completed in the course.
-Students unable to meet the specified deadlines because of further medical, emotional, or other difficulties must contact Arts Academic Advising by no later than August 31 (for Winter Session courses) or December 31 (for Summer Session courses) following the original deferral.
-Extensions will not be granted for standing deferred requirements.
-If a student is unable to meet the requirement by the deadline they should contact Arts Academic Advising.
+Students unable to meet the specified deadlines because of further medical, emotional, or other difficulties must contact Arts Academic Advising by no later than August 31 (for Winter Session courses) or January 2 (for Summer Session courses) following the original deferral.
+Extensions will not be granted for standing deferred requirements, but alternative concessions may be considered if students submit documentation of new circumstances preventing completion of the course.
 See also Academic Concession and Grading Practices.

 Aegrotat Standing (AEG) allows a student to obtain credit for a course for which the student has not completed course requirements due to medical, emotional, or other difficulties.
 This standing is awarded only if the course instructor and the Dean (or designate) agree that the student has demonstrated a satisfactory understanding of the course material.
 When AEG standing is awarded, a letter grade is assigned which is converted to the minimum percentage for that category, for the calculation of averages.